adiianni8/BioDRUMs-1/README.md

 * Python ≥ 3.x

-* Standard scientific Python stack (e.g. pandas, numpy, matplotlib)
+* Standard scientific Python stack (e.g., pandas, numpy, matplotlib)

-* GUI library (e.g. tkinter in requirements.txt)
+* GUI library (e.g., tkinter in requirements.txt)

 BioDRUMs operates on already deconvoluted intact MS data.
 You will also need:

-* A deconvolution software (e.g. BioPharma Finder 4.0 with ReSpect™, or other tools that export tabular deconvolution results in .csv or .xlsx formats)
+* A deconvolution software (e.g., BioPharma Finder 4.0 with ReSpect™, or other tools that export tabular deconvolution results in .csv or .xlsx formats)
 The corresponding **Excel template** for BioDRUMs input (see below: Input templates)

 **Input templates**